CaptainThrowback/android_device_asus_I005D/README.md

-# ASUS ZenFone 8
+# ASUS ROG Phone 5(s)
-TWRP device tree for ASUS ZenFone 8 a.k.a. "sake" a.k.a.
-ZS590KS
+TWRP device tree for ASUS ROG Phone 5(s) a.k.a.
+"Anakin" a.k.a.
+ZS673KS